spacetimeengineer/mupy/README.md

 # FAQ
 ## Openscad

-openscad is a programming language dedicated to defining 3D geometric bodies.
-It is highly intuitive and extremely powerful and mupy leverages its technology.

-openscad can do things other tools cant but it is too mathy to get popular. mupy makes it easier to usr but leverages its power.
+### How many system-codes are available?
+Incalculable, since the family codes define thier own rules, it is difficult to measure the permutation count of parts.
+Currently in mupys infancy there are over a quadrillion parts.

+### What is the mupy interface?

+    Command Line Interface - mucli (terminal interface)

+    Applications Programming Interface - mu.core (scripting interface)

+### Is it free?
+Yes! but only the core technology is free, the various family code libraries which should each contain thier own license which states the conditions for use.
+In most cases it is free to use but read the license.

-## Does mupy replace CAD
+### Does mupy replace CAD?
-In general No, mupy is not a repacement for CAD however it may reduce the hours spent on CAD in many use cases because mupy essentially auguments CAD.
+Absolutely not, mupy is it's own thing.
+In some cases it may reduce the hours spent on CAD for people and in other cases it may increase the time people spend.
+In the future I see CAD applications just integrating a mucli-like application into it to get the best of both worlds.

-In time a mu termianl of sorts may be developed by the CAD developers. mupy technology is simply a way of doing things and it is very very fast.

 ### Contacts: